guoxiaolu/model_compression/README.md

 Inception-like model is not supported, as the 'concat' layer.
 You can take a try.

 I have tested resnet50 on imagenet, if std_times=1.0, the top-1 error is 0.1% higher and top-5 error is 0.4% higher.
 However, I don't find the code evaluated in imagenet that can achieve the offical top-1 and top-5 error.
 If you know, please let me know.
-This is a hidden problem.
+This is a hidden problem.(This problem is solved, see[https://github.com/guoxiaolu/model_compression/issues/1])

 You can test lenet-5 on mnist, the evaluation result is almost same.